XiaoyuanYi/WMPoetry/README.md

 # WMPoetry
-The Source Code for [*Chinese Poetry Generation with a Working Memory Model*](https://www.ijcai.org/proceedings/2018/0633.pdf) (IJCAI 2018).
+The source code for [*Chinese Poetry Generation with a Working Memory Model*](https://www.ijcai.org/proceedings/2018/0633.pdf) (IJCAI 2018).

 ## 0. Notice
 * We update the environment from python 2.7 & Tensorflow 1.4 to python 3.6.5 & Tensorflow 1.10.